 State payroll taxes apply to your business depending on where your employees work.

-The payroll tax process involves several steps.
-After you have calculated the amounts for federal income tax withholding and FICA taxes and withheld these amounts from employee paychecks:
+The payroll tax process involves depositing and reporting taxes to the IRS.
+After the employer has calculated the amounts for federal income tax withholding and FICA taxes, and withheld these amounts from employee paychecks, they must:

-- After the payroll process is complete, you must calculate the amount you, as a business, must pay for FICA taxes, and you must set aside those amounts.
+- Calculate the amount they, as a business, must pay for FICA taxes, and set aside those amounts

-- Finally, you must make payments to the IRS either monthly or semi-weekly, based on the size of your total employee payroll, and
+- Make payments to the IRS either monthly or semi-weekly, based on the size of their total employee payroll

-- You must report on payroll taxes quarterly using Form 941.
+- Report on payroll taxes quarterly using Form 941 or through e-file